 Our new Crunch time report, the CFO guide to transforming finance with Oracle Cloud, describes how Oracle Cloud helps CFOs reimagine what’s possible.

 Oracle Cloud transformation offers Finance a whole new tool kit: Centrally hosted digital software licensed by subscription, accessible over the web.
-No in-house data centre, operating system or platform to maintain.
+No in-house data center, operating system, or platform to maintain.
 The vendor manages the product, not IT.
 New capabilities delivered quarterly.
-This is the cloud model and it gives Finance a whole new toolkit.
-Explore how an Oracle Cloud transformation can make finance organisations faster and more adaptable than ever before.
+This is the cloud model, and it gives Finance a whole new toolkit.
+Explore how an Oracle Cloud transformation can make finance organizations faster and more adaptable than ever before.

 The right Oracle Cloud strategy can reap the benefits of an autonomous technology experience.

 Regular readers of Deloitte’s Crunch time series may recall our 2018 predictions3 on Finance in the year 2025.
 Among other things, we envisioned core finance processes conducted with limited human intervention.
 Real-time information available on demand to anyone who needs it.
 Finance professionals focused primarily on discovering new insights, not gathering and scrubbing data.
 While we’re not there yet, this future is coming into view, and cloud technology can bring it closer to reality.

 In large part, Oracle Cloud’s secret sauce is its “vanilla mandate”—which means the underlying components of Oracle’s standard software-as-a-service (SaaS) applications can’t be modified.
 This is a big change from past practice.
 Historically, when you bought a database or application from Oracle you could do what you wanted with it.
 Your IT team could customize it to meet business requests.
 Database administrators would monitor system performance and make changes to keep things running smoothly.